Esri/angular-esri-map/README.md

 angular-esri-map
 ================

-**The angular-esri-map repository is now retired and will soon be archived (Q4 2020).
+**The angular-esri-map repository is now retired and is now archived (November 2020).
 It started in Long Term Maintenance mode on July 1, 2018.**

 Do you have a question related to JavaScript that isn’t specific to Angular?
 Post these questions in the [GeoNET](https://community.esri.com/community/developers/web-developers/arcgis-api-for-javascript) forum for the ArcGIS API for JavaScript.